dhylands/duino_log/README.md

-# DuinoLog
+# duino_log
 A simple logging facility.

 [TOC]

-There are 5 major submodules provided by the DuinoLog library:
+There are 5 major submodules provided by the duino_log library:
 - Log
 - DumpMem
 - Str